Perfect Pairings & Recipes for

 Flavour Profile Of Lemon Bitters Across 150 Dimensions Of Flavour

-An ingredient's flavour stems from its core characteristics, such as floral, acidic, or herbal, combined with layers of subtle flavour notes (outer bars).
+An ingredient's flavour stems from its core characteristics, such as floral, herbal, or woody, combined with layers of subtle flavour notes (outer bars).
 For a balanced dish, pair ingredients with a variety of core flavours, and choose complementary aroma notes for harmony.

 To understand exactly which flavours harmonise, we compiled a database of over 50,000 ingredient pairings commonly used in cooking.
 We then analysed these pairings, identifying the specific flavour notes that frequently appear together.